yifanwang0408/Study-Spot-Finder/README.md

+# Campus study-space recommendation system
-# UCI campus study-space recommendation system
+Built a UCI campus study-space  recommendation system  using real-time contextual data and user preferences.
 This project is a fork of [the original repo](https://github.com/vidhyap22/125-study-spot-finder).

 I  mainly contributed:
 - Implemented components of a real-time data pipeline, integrating traffic and weather data with automated updates for improved data freshness.